 Who has Toronto's best steak?

 Wondering where to find the best steak in the city?
 So are we.
-We're on the hunt for Toronto’s best cut and we’re bringing along some bona fide meat lovers to help us find it.
+Alongside some bona fide meat lovers, we hunted down Toronto’s best cuts.
+Read on to discover our winner.

 Toronto has a long history as a steak town.
 Throughout the years, the financial district has been ground zero for anyone seeking an expensive cut of meat and a tall, rich glass of malbec.
 But now hip new restaurants on Dundas West, King West, Ossington and other hot neighbourhoods are getting in on the action, too.
 These days you don’t have to look for white tablecloths to find a gorgeously marbled, dry-aged, prime cut of meat seared and seasoned to utter glory.

 Our ever-evolving restaurant scene continues to affirm that we're a city that knows how to appreciate a properly cooked cut of beef.
-So we’re proud to announce that Graffigna – one of Argentina’s best wineries – is bringing its esteemed Steak Awards to Toronto.
+So we’re proud to announce that Graffigna – one of Argentina’s best wineries – has brought its esteemed Steak Awards to Toronto.

 WE ASKED.
 YOU VOTED.

 We shortlisted the first three venues and we asked YOU to determine the last spot our judges will visit.
-Over the last few weeks, you nominated your picks across our social media channels and we've tallied the votes.
-Keep on reading to find out who nabbed the fourth spot.
+You nominated your picks across our social media channels and we've tallied the votes.

 Editor of Foodism Toronto